AdaptSLAM/AdaptSLAM/README.md

 Change ```V102FileDirectory``` to the directory where the dataset has been uncompressed.

 ## II. <span id="2"> Real-world Network and Compuation Conditions </span>
+The full simulation and implementation codebase will be publicly available upon the publication of the manuscript.